inkline/inkline/packages/docs/pages/docs/components/datatable/api.md

+---
+title: Data Table API
+description: The Data Table has a very intuitive and comprehensive component API for all your customization needs.
+---

 # Data Table API
-The Data Table has a very intuitive and comprehensive component API for all your customization needs. {.lead}
+## The Data Table has a very intuitive and comprehensive component API for all your customization needs.

 ### Configuring i18n
 You can provide an object with already translated internationalization strings using the `i18n` property.